8.2 Administration and governance

 The Universal Civic Service (Seechapter 2) identifies the promotion of historical, artistic and cultural heritage among the sectors of intervention in which its aims are achieved (Article 3 ofLegislative Decree 6 March 2017, n.
 40).

-TheMinistry of Education is responsible for the planning and implementation of training plans for the promotion and valorisation of the humanistic culture and knowledge as well as practice of the arts in young people, pursuant toLegislative Decree 13 April 2017, n.
+TheMinistry of Education and Merit is responsible for the planning and implementation of training plans for the promotion and valorisation of the humanistic culture and knowledge as well as practice of the arts in young people, pursuant toLegislative Decree 13 April 2017, n.
 60 on “Regulations on the promotion of humanistic culture, on the valorisation of cultural heritage and productions and on the support of creativity” which also provides for the adoption of an Arts Plan, implemented with theDPC 30 December 2017.

-TheMinistry of Culture (MIC) is the institution responsible for the protection, conservation and valorisation of cultural heritage.
-MIC operates both centrally through 12 Directorates General, each with a specific area of competence, and at a peripheral level with the Regions, Municipalities and Metropolitan Cities.
+The Ministry of Culture (MiC) (former MIBACT)is responsible for the protection, conservation and valorisation of cultural heritage.
+The Ministry of Culture (MiC) operates both centrally through 12 Directorates General, each with a specific area of competence, and at a peripheral level with the Regions, Municipalities and Metropolitan Cities.

-The following MIC Directorates General carry out functions strictly related to the promotion of culture in young people:
+The following MiC General Directorates carry out functions strictly related to the promotion of culture in young people:

-- theDirectorate General for Education, Research and Cultural Institutes carries out functions of coordination, elaboration and evaluation of education, training and research programs; manages relations with universities and training bodies and organizations, in particular with theNational School of Administrationfor the continuous training of managers and directors of the Ministry, as well as with theSchool of Cultural Heritage and Activitiesfor the advanced training of culture professionals;
+- theGeneral Directorate for Education, Research and Cultural Institutes carries out functions of coordination, elaboration and evaluation of education, training and research programs; manages relations with universities and training bodies and organizations, in particular with theNational School of Administrationfor the continuous training of managers and directors of the Ministry, as well as with theSchool of Cultural Heritage and Activitiesfor the advanced training of culture professionals;

-- theDirectorate General for Libraries and Copyright carries out functions relating to the promotion of books and reading, while also promoting, in schools of all levels, the dissemination of literature and essays relating to the subjects taught, through programs agreed with the Ministry of Education;
+- theGeneral Directorate for Libraries and Copyright carries out functions relating to the promotion of books and reading, while also promoting, in schools of all levels, the dissemination of literature and essays relating to the subjects taught, through programs agreed with the Ministry of Education;

-- theDirectorate General for Contemporary Creativity promotes creativity and production in the field of contemporary art and architecture, photography, design, fashion, and spreads knowledge, valorising, also through competitions, the works of young artists;
+- the General Directorate for Contemporary Creativity promotes creativity and production in the field of contemporary art and architecture, photography, design, fashion, and spreads knowledge, valorising, also through competitions, the works of young artists;

-- theDirectorate General for Entertainment carries out functions and tasks in the field of performing arts, live entertainment with reference to music, dance, theatre, circuses, travelling entertainment and theatrical festivals as well as the promotion of the diversity of cultural expressions.
+- the General Directorate for Entertainment carries out functions and tasks in the field of performing arts, live entertainment with reference to music, dance, theatre, circuses, traveling entertainment and theatrical festivals as well as the promotion of the diversity of cultural expressions.
 Through the Single Fund for Entertainment, it makes contributions to organizations operating in the live entertainment sector, encouraging youth planning and participation;

-- theDirectorate General for Archaeology, Fine Arts and Landscape has the task of protecting archaeological and landscape heritage.
+- theGeneral Drectorate for Archaeology, Fine Arts and Landscape (DG ABAP) has the task of protecting archaeological and landscape heritage.
 It promotes the stipulation of agreements between the Ministry, local and regional authorities and cooperatives of young art historians, archaeologists, archivists and librarians, to increase cultural sensitivity and education about cultural heritage;

-- theDirectorate General for Tourismdeals with the planning, coordination and promotion of national tourism policies, relations with the Regions and development projects in the tourism sector, relations with the European Union and international tourism matters as well as relations with industry associations and tourism businesses.
-It draws up programs and promotes initiatives aimed at raising awareness among the younger generations of sustainable tourism that is respectful of cultural heritage, the environment and the ecosystem.
+- the General Directorate for Tourism Policies and Planning (now administered by the Ministry of Tourism) deals with the planning, coordination and promotion of national tourism policies, relations with the Regions and development projects in the tourism sector, relations with the European Union and international tourism matters as well as relations with industry associations and tourism businesses.
+Among its many functions it also carries out, in the matters of its competence, the verification of interventions for the development and for the economic and social cohesion of the territories.

-TheMinistry of Foreign Affairs and International Cooperation (MAECI) annually provides contributions for the co-financing ofYouth Exchange projects aimed at creating socio-cultural training courses for curricular enrichment and professional training for young Italians and foreigners, in Italy and abroad, aged between 18 and 30 years.
+TheMinistry of Foreign Affairs and International Cooperation (MAECI) annually provides contributions for the co-financing of Youth Exchange projects aimed at creating socio-cultural training courses for curricular enrichment and professional training for young Italians and foreigners, in Italy and abroad, aged between 18 and 30 years.
 The projects encourage cultural exchange activities with the aim of developing respect for cultural diversity, communication and tolerance in the new generations, also through the creation of transnational partnerships between two or more entities from different countries.

 TheNational Youth Council (CNG) (See5.3) is the consultative body to which the representation of young people is entrusted in dialogue with the institutions for any discussion on policies affecting the world of youth.
 As indicated in its2019/2020 programmatic lines, the CNG encourages the possibility for young people to access cultural opportunities in Italy and abroad; promotes the possibility of creating spaces and opportunities for creativity together with other young people; it encourages the possibility of visiting, at favourable economic conditions, the museums and monuments of the national territory, networking different artistic and cultural experiences.
 It promotes tourism, as a tool for economic growth and job opportunities for young people, as well as a driving force for the promotion of the Italian historical, artistic, cultural and environmental heritage.

 TheDepartment of Youth Policies and Universal Civic Serviceand theNational Association of Italian Municipalities (ANCI) have signed agreements to co-finance interventions implemented by Municipalities, Provinces and Metropolitan Cities to encourage the meeting of young people, urban regeneration, development youth creativity, social innovation and the prevention and contrast of youth discomfort.

-- Libriamoci a scuola,an initiative founded from a Memorandum of Understanding between the Ministry of Education and the MIC which every year involves Italian schools of all levels, both nationally and abroad.
+- Libriamoci a scuola,an initiative founded from a Memorandum of Understanding between the Ministry of Education and the MiC which every year involves Italian schools of all levels, both nationally and abroad.

-TheCRUI Internship program is the result of a collaboration between the MAECI, theMinistry of Universities and Researchand the Italian Universities, through the organizational support of theConferenza dei Rettori delle Università Italiane (CRUI) (Conference Foundation of Italian University Rectors) for the carrying out of curricular internships at the foreign branches of the MAECI and theItalian Cultural Instituteswhich are a place of meeting and dialogue for intellectuals and artists, for Italians abroad and for anyone who wants to cultivate a relationship with our country.
+TheCRUI Internship program is the result of a collaboration between the MAECI, theMinistry of Universities and Researchand the Italian Universities, through the organizational support of theConferenza dei Rettori delle Università Italiane (CRUI) (Conference Foundation of Italian University Rectors) for the carrying out of curricular internships at the foreign branches of the MAECI and the Italian Cultural Instituteswhich are a place of meeting and dialogue for intellectuals and artists, for Italians abroad and for anyone who wants to cultivate a relationship with our country.
 These institutes promote the image of Italy and its culture abroad.
-The latest 2021 Call (https://www.tirocinicrui.it/192-tirocini-bando-maeci/)l includes 192 curricular internships at diplomatic offices in Italy abroad.
+The 2023 Call includes 308 curricular internships at diplomatic offices in Italy abroad.

-The coordinated system for the promotion of creativity issues was created for the promotion of humanistic culture in schools and involves the Ministry of Education, MIC, also online educational institutions, the institutions ofHigher Education in Art, Music and Choreutics (AFAM), universities, higher technical institutes (ITS), Italian cultural institutes,Inter-ministerial decree 14 August 2019, n.
-764 (https://www.miur.gov.it/web/guest/-/sistema-coordinato-per-la-promozione-dei-temi-della-creativita-nel-sistema-nazionale-di-istruzione-e-formazione)established the accreditation of public and private entities who will be able to collaborate with schools for projects related to the implementation of the Arts Plan in order to expand the training offer for young people and promote the development of transversal skills through projects and activities related to art and creativity.
+For the promotion of humanistic culture in schools, the coordinated system for the promotion of creativity issueswas created involving the Ministry of Education and Merit, MiC (former MiBACT), also online educational institutions, the institutions ofHigher Education in Art, Music and Choreutics (AFAM), universities, higher technical institutes (ITS), Italian cultural institutes,Inter-ministerial decree 14 August 2019, n.
+764established the accreditation of public and private entities who will be able to collaborate with schools for projects related to the implementation of the Arts Plan in order to expand the training offer for young people and promote the development of transversal skills through projects and activities related to art and creativity.